-The population data are also plotted in Figs.14 (Timbavati) and 15 (Klaserie).
+The population data for 1970-1990 are also plotted in Figs. 14 (Timbavati) and 15 (Klaserie).
 The fluctuations are most likely explained by movements across the boundary into the Kruger National Park and back again.
 Such movements by radio-collared animals are well known to researchers in the area.
-The decline in elephant numbers in Klaserie (Fig.15) after the 1984 drought is clearly indicated.
+The decline in elephant numbers in Klaserie (Fig. 15) after the 1984 drought is clearly indicated.

-Translocated populations
+Translocated Populations

-The translocated populations are all stable or increasing slowly as they are mostly too young to breed and they are all far below ecological carrying capacity.
+The translocated populations are all stable or increasing slowly as they are mostly too young to breed and they are mostly far below ecological carrying capacity (Table 2 and Hall-Martin 1992 b.)

 The first calf of parents translocated as calves was born in November 1989 in the Pilanesberg National Park.
-The parents are a bull translocated from Addo at the age of 3-4 years and a cow translocated from Kruger at about 3 years of age.
+The parents are a bull translocated from Addo at the age of 3-4 years and a cow translocated from Kruger National Park at about 3 years of age.
 At the time of conception of the calf the bull was about 12-13 years old and the cow was 10 years old.
-During 1990 a further two calves were reported in Pilanesberg and the first calf born to translocated parents in Natal was reported from Hluhluwe/Umfolozi Game Reserve.
+During 1990 a further two calves were reported in Pilanesberg and the first calves (8) born to translocated parents in Natal were reported from Hluhluwe/Umfolozi Game Reserve.

 Several of the translocated populations represent pioneer groups which will be added to in the future to achieve a more natural age structure of the population over time.
 The value of the transplanted populations on private land to elephant conservation is not significant.
 This is because most privately-owned ranges are too small to support viable populations in the long-term (Table 2).
 This problem may well be overcome by the 'conservancy' concept where adjoining landowners are encouraged to take down their fences so as to allow free range to game within the conservancy area.